duckduckgo/privacy-reference-tests/broken-site-reporting/README.md

 - truncation tests:
   - the following platforms do not currently implement the optional `noActionRequests`, `adAttributionRequests`, `ignoredByUserRequests`, or `ignoreRequests` truncatable parameters: `android-browser`, `ios-browser`, `macos-browser`, `safari-extension`, `windows-browser`
   - see https://app.asana.com/0/0/1204271046995906/f for more information about truncation and implementation requirements
+- param `protectionsState`
+  - The Extension is the only platform that supports a 'denylist' - this allows a user to override remote configurations and forcibly enable protections even when we've tried to disable them.
+    - For this case, an extension-only case was added in `broken-site-reporting/tests.json`